M50 Reising: Issues of reliability

-H&R was justifiably proud of the Reising's superior accuracy and balance, lighter weight, and ease of manufacturing when compared to the Thompson.
-However, the Reising's close tolerances and delicate magazine proved unreliable in the sand and mud of the Solomons, unless kept scrupulously clean.
-The gun quickly became despised by front-line Marines, and Lieutenant Colonel Merritt A. Edson, Commander, 1st Marine Raider Battalion, ordered that his troops' Reisings be flung into Guadalcanal's crocodile-infested Lunga River, as his troops resorted to reliable bolt-action Springfield rifles.
+The Reising's close tolerances and delicate magazine proved unreliable in the sand and mud of the Solomons, unless kept scrupulously clean.
+The gun quickly became despised by front-line Marines, and Lieutenant Colonel Merritt A. Edson, Commander, 1st Marine Raider Battalion, ordered that his troops' Reisings be flung into Guadalcanal's crocodile-infested Lunga River, as his troops resorted to reliable bolt-action M1903 Springfield rifles.

 This failure made a mockery of H&R's company slogan, "Six-and-one-half pounds of controlled dynamite.
 The H&R Reising will get a bullet there when you need it!"

 There are other reasons for its failure.
 Foremost was the Reising's complex design of many small pins, plungers, springs and levers.
 Disassembly and assembly was difficult even under normal conditions.
 Simple maintenance was problematic as there was no bolt hold-open device.
 Chambering a cartridge was awkward as the action bar was hard to grasp in the forearm and could be obstructed by the sling.
-Worse, the safety/selector switch couldn't be sensed by feel at night if it was in the safe, semi, or automatic position.
+Worse, the safety/selector switch could not be sensed by feel at night if it was in the safe, semi, or automatic position.

 "Filing-to-fit" of certain parts during production limited interchangeability.
 The exposed rear sight had no protective ears and was vulnerable to breakage.
-The adjustable front sight could be lost if the retaining screw wasn't tightly secured.
+The adjustable front sight could be lost if the retaining screw was not tightly secured.
 The weapon was susceptible to jamming if grime clogged the bolt's locking recess in the receiver.
 The two small magazine guide retaining pins and corresponding receiver stud holes were tapered allowing disassembly and assembly only from one direction—right to left for disassembly, and left to right for assembly; adding unacceptable levels of complexity in a combat environment.
 The retaining pins had to be delicately tapped out whenever the bolt needed to be removed for cleaning; again, an awkwardly involved task whilst under fire.
 And afterwards when the pins had to be put back during the reassembly process, if they were inserted either too far or not far enough, the receiver might not fit back into the tight confines of the stock.